 Illumination is a magical spectacle at The Morton Arboretum in Lisle, about 35 minutes southwest of the city.
 The trees and plants of the Arboretum come alive at night, decorated with thousands of interactive dazzling LED lights.
 Visitors wander along a mile long trail, while music from the Chicago Symphony provides the accompaniment.
 Some nights feature live musical performances.
 Fire pits and warming tents along the way help keep visitors toasty on cold December evenings.
 Purchase tickets online before heading out.

-8. Experience It’s A Wonderful Life Live at the Greenhouse Theater
+8. Experience Live Theater with Sound of Music Sing-a-Long at the Music Box Theatre or It’s A Wonderful Life Live at the American Blues Theater

-The Brookfield Zoo’s Holiday Magic includes a holiday light show (Polar Lights), animal encounters, and photos with Santa and Mrs. Claus.
+Brookfield Zoo’s Holiday Magic includes a holiday light show (Polar Lights), animal encounters, and photos with Santa and Mrs. Claus.
 The Lincoln Park ZooLights features light shows, ice carving, animal encounters, ice skating, and visits with Santa.
-The Lincoln Park Zoo has free admission, Brookfield Zoo does not (but does offer free admission for military).
-Both events can be very crowded, so my advice would be to choose a colder weeknight and dress warm.
+Lincoln Park Zoo has free admission, Brookfield Zoo does not (but does offer free admission for military).
+The zoo events can be crowded, so choose a colder weeknight and dress warm.

 10. See the Christmas lights in the Lincolnwood Towers neighborhood